The1987/spotify-api-app/README.md

 # Project

-Simple node.js app connecting to Spotify API.
+Simple node.js app connecting to Spotify API, reading from API, local DB and writing to DB from Spotify.
 Not currently integrated with Shopify.

 ## Setup